FinScience/shiny-apps/meinestadt/about/about.md

 ### Data Set

 The used data set was derived from an own account and own comparisons by the use of Alexa.com Competitive Intelligence metrics.

+About the metric:

+> Time on Site: The estimated daily time on site in seconds for this site.
+Historical data not available for sites ranked > 100,000

 The presented plots, forecasts and calculations relate to the Alexa Time on Site metric.